-If I told you Manchester United and Liverpool or the Dallas Cowboys and the New England Patriots were playing a match and I asked you who would you pick as the most important contributors to the game, I think most of you would pick your favorite superstar players from either team.
+If I told you there was a match including Manchester United Vs Liverpool or the Dallas Cowboys Vs the New England Patriots and I asked you who would you pick as the most important contributors to the game, I think most of you would pick your favorite superstar players from either team.
 The players worth multi-million dollars, and with the best stats, of course.

 But what if I told you that the most important contributor in these matches are the referees not any of the team members?